timTam97/screenlapse/README.md

 ## Image capture

-Usage: `python screenlapse-capture.py [-t secs]`
+Usage: `screenlapse-capture.py [-t secs] [-o]`

-Captures screenshots on your machine every t seconds.
-Uploads them to the preconfigured S3 bucket.
+Captures screenshots on your machine every `t` seconds.
+Uploads them to the preconfigured S3 bucket, or stores them in `img/` if running in offline mode.

 Optional arguments:

   `-t secs, --time secs`  Number of seconds between screenshots.
 Default is 3

+  `-o, --offline`         Use filesystem for image storage instead of S3

 ## Image download